ali-hamas/Netflix_Clone/README.md

 ## Demo

-Will added this to my [portfolio website](http://alihamas.com) or in github pages in future nearby.
+Go to my [portfolio website](http://alihamas.com/projects/netflix_clone) for Netflix clone demo.

 ## Features

-- ✨ Replicates the Netflix homepage.
+- Replicates the Netflix homepage.
-- 💻 Created using pure HTML and CSS.
+- Having a same subscription form as in Netflix.
+- Having the same clickable question answers at the end.
+-

 ## Technologies